nelsonmaligro/e-Dokyumento/README.md

 e-Dokyumento is a web-based Document Management System that stores, organizes, indexes, routes, and tracks electronic documents.
-It automates the basic office document workflow such as receiving, filing, routing, and approving of hard-printed documents through capturing (scanning), digitizing (OCR Reading), storing, tagging, and electronically routing and approving (e-signature) of documents.
+It automates the basic office document workflow such as receiving, filing, routing, and approving of hard-printed documents through capturing (scanning), digitizing (OCR Reading), storing, tagging, and electronically routing and approving (digital signature) of documents.

 # Features
 ### 1. Document routing and workflow